-Try out the selected lessons of the ISP Tutor!-

 The TED pretest features 6 word problems: 3 asking students to design and 3 asking students to evaluate experiments and correct them (if necessary).
 Students receive one point for each experiment they correctly design, one point for each correct evaluation, and one point for each correction they make (for a total of 9 points).

-**Students see their score at the end.
+**Scores are shown at the end.
 Students who score less than about 6 out of 9 on this may benefit from working through the TED Tutor.

 TED (Training in Experimental Design) Tutor